Conference Program

 Dr. Violette Cloud works at the intersection of behavioral health and law, with expertise in research, policy, training, clinical practice, and legal advocacy.
 She holds a Ph.D. in Psychology and a J.D., and is a licensed attorney in New Mexico.
 In 2025, she joined the NM SB3 Behavioral Health Reform Initiative Executive Committee as a behavioral health expert.
 Since 2021, Dr. Cloud has worked at Policy Research Associates, Inc., overseeing technical assistance projects related to best practices and cross-systems collaboration on topics like Competence to Stand Trial, Assisted Outpatient Treatment, and Crisis Response.
 She also facilitates Sequential Intercept Model mapping workshops.

-Kenneth Paul Rosenburg, MD
+Kenneth Paul Rosenberg, MD

 Dr. Kenneth Paul Rosenberg is a psychiatrist, filmmaker, and author focused on mental health advocacy.
 Raised in Philadelphia and trained in New York City, his career was inspired by his sister's struggle with schizophrenia.
 Rosenberg has produced award-winning documentaries and books on America's mental health crisis, including "Bedlam," which highlights systemic challenges and the need for reform.
 His work has earned recognition such as the Peabody Award.